Rojomon/about/_posts/2022-08-20-coding-is-not-for-you.md

 categories: self-taught-programmer
 ---

 Those words in the title, do they ring a bell for you too?
 I’m an Informatics and Mathematics high-school graduate.
 In my teens I fought so hard to get into this domain, until I had my first encounters with the school teachers and the subjects that came along with that.
 I learnt lots of coding in Pascal, advanced math topics, chemistry, and others.
-Long story short:  almost didn’t finish high-school, that’s how disappointed I was with the my learning experience.
+Long story short:  almost didn’t finish high-school, that’s how disappointed I was with the learning experience.

 <blockquote>
 20 years passed by and I’m having a second go at it.